Grub4K/kamyroll-gui/README.md

 Click `OK` to add the link to the list.

 After adding all your links you can click:

 - The `Download Subtitles` to only download subtitles
 - The `Download All` button to download

-While the download window is actuve you might get prompted for alternative settings or if a file should be overwritten.
+While the download window is active you might get prompted for alternative settings or if a file should be overwritten.

 After the download is finished, there will be a popup.